“We took no heed of his dying prayer.

 And he had a temper.

 Fast-forward two months.
-On July 20, 1861 a barbecue and a military review of Confederate troops were held at the Cold Springs, a popular community gathering place east of Samuels Avenue.
+On July 20, 1861 a barbecue and a military review of Confederate troops were held at the Cold Springs, a popular community gathering place east of today’s Samuels Avenue.
 The cool water of the springs was popular on that hot day.
 Impatient, A. Y. Fowler did not wait his turn in line at the springs.
 John B. York , who was again serving as sheriff, was present.
 York ordered Fowler to skedaddle to the back of the line.
 Fowler was humiliated.

-The details of what transpired between York and Fowler have been obscured by the passage of time and by the bias of those telling the story: Descendants of each man blame the other man.
+The details of what transpired between York and Fowler on that street have been obscured by the passage of time and by the bias of those telling the story: Descendants of each man blame the other man.
 Local historians Oliver Knight and Julia Kathryn Garrett trace the trouble between the two men to Birdville-Fort Worth animosity over the county seat issue.
 Probably the most objective and detailed reconstruction of the facts is in Written in Blood (Volume 1) by local historians Dr. Richard Selcer and Kevin Foster.

-Fowler, in the company of his nephew Willie, was downtown when he encountered Sheriff York.
-Fowler drew his Bowie knife and attacked York, stabbing him repeatedly.
+Fowler, in the company of his nephew Willie, drew his Bowie knife and attacked York, stabbing him repeatedly.
 York managed to draw his Colt pistol and shoot Fowler.
 Willie then leveled his gun—a double-barreled shotgun—and shot York.
 Then Willie ran to fetch a doctor.
 That doctor was Carroll Peak, the brother of Fowler’s wife.
 Dr. Peak, Selcer and Foster write, helped Willie get out of town.
 The family story is that Willie joined the Confederacy and died in the war.

 Dr. Peak helped Willie, but he could not help Fowler and York.
 Both men died.